Gierak245/Rosalynd_solutions/README.md

 > **Brief:** This repository contains my step-by-step solutions to the problems on [Rosalind](http://rosalind.info), complete with explanations, example inputs, and notes on challenges and learnings.

+**DISCLAMER:** I’ll be adding other tasks as soon as their clarity and quality reach the standards I aim for in this repository.

 ---

 ## 📚 Table of Contents